Brochures are sold in packages of 25.

 - Value all of your friendships and their unique characteristics rather than believing that only a romantic relationship will relieve your loneliness.

-Think of yourself as a total person.
-Don’t neglect other needs just because your companionship or friendship needs are not being met.
+Think of yourself as a whole person and try not to neglect other needs just because your companionship or friendship needs are not being met.

 - Make sure you follow habits of good nutrition, regular exercise, and adequate sleep.
 Don’t let academics, hobbies, and other interests slide.

-- Use your alone time to get to know yourself.
-Think of it as an opportunity to develop independence and to learn to take care of your own emotional needs.
-You can grow in important ways during time alone.
+- Use your alone time as an opportunity to develop independence and to learn to take care of your own emotional needs.

 - Whenever possible, use what you have enjoyed in the past to help you decide how to enjoy your alone time now.